Desirebrady/Service-App/README.md

 # Service-App
-A android/ios app to help users find services in their country like craiglist like
+An android/ios app to help users find services in their country like craiglist like